bbglab/oncodrivefml/docs/source/configuration.rst

 Indels
 ^^^^^^

-Thd indels subsection of statistic contains the configuration for analysis indels.
+The indels subsection of statistic contains the configuration for the analysis of indels.

 .. literalinclude:: ../../oncodrivefml/oncodrivefml.conf.template
    :language: text
    :lines: 144-146,149-150,155-156,158-161,166-168,171-173,177-178,180-181

-OncodriveFML accepts various parameters related to the indels
+OncodriveFML accepts various parameters related to the indels:

-- The main option is ``include``, which indicates OncodriveFML whether to include indels in the anlysis or not.
+- The main option is ``include``, which indicates whether to include indels in the anlysis or not.
-  Use ``inlcude = True`` to include indels and ``inlcude = False`` to exclude them.
+  Use ``include = True`` to include indels and ``include = False`` to exclude them.

 - OncodriveFML can simulate indels in two ways.
-  ``method = 'max'`` simulates indels a set of substitutions. ``method = 'stop'`` simulates the indels as stop.
-This option is recommended to simulte indels in coding regions.
+  ``method = 'max'`` simulates indels as a set of substitutions. ``method = 'stop'`` simulates indels as stops.
+This option is recommended for simulating indels in coding regions.
   Check the :ref:`analysis of indels <analysis indel>` section to find more details.

 - OncodriveFML discards indels that fall in repetitive regions.
-OncodriveFML considers that an indel is in a repetitive region when the same sequence of the indel appears, at least, certain number of times consecutive in the gene following the direction of the strand.
+OncodriveFML considers that an indel is in a repetitive region when the same sequence of the indel appears consecutively in a genomic element a certain number of times
+  (or even more) following the direction of the strand.
-  That number of times is set with the ``max_consecutive`` option.
+  The maximum number of consecutve repetitions can be set with the ``max_consecutive`` option.
   OncodriveFML will not discard any indel due to repetitive regions if you set ``max_consecutive = 0``.

-- Indels that are simulated as substitutions [#indelsSubs]_ can be simulated with equal probabilities in all the positions of the gene, or using the signature associated with them.
-  E.g. if the signature is represented by the cancer type, and indel coming from a breast cancer will be simulated with the signature of that cancer.
+- Indels that are simulated as substitutions [#indelsSubs]_ can be simulated assigning to all the positions of the genomic element under analysis the same probability to be mutated.
+Alternatively the probability of each position to be mutated can depend on the mutational signature.
+For instance if the signature is represented by the cancer type, indels coming from a breast cancer dataset will be simulated with the signature of that cancer type.
-  OncodriveFML has this option because as indels do not contribute to the signature, you might decide that they should be be simulated with none signature.
+  Indels do not contribute to the signature of a cancer type, therefore through this option you can decide whether indels should be simulated following the mutational signature or not.
-  Use ``simulate_with_signature = True`` to use the signature or ``simulate_with_signature = False`` to simulate equiprobable indels.
+  Use ``simulate_with_signature = True`` to use the signature or ``simulate_with_signature = False`` to simulate indels with the same probabilities.

 .. _exomic frameshift rate:

-- ``gene_exomic_frameshift_ratio`` is a flag that indicates OncodriveFML which mutations influences the :ref:`probabilities <analysis probs>` for frameshift indels and substitutions.
+- ``gene_exomic_frameshift_ratio`` is a flag that indicates OncodriveFML which mutations influence the :ref:`probabilities <analysis probs>` for frameshift indels and substitutions.
   When ``gene_exomic_frameshift_ratio = False`` the probabilities are taken from the mapped mutations discarding those whose length is